 A battle item can be used to temporarily increase a Pokémon's performance during a battle.
 Battle items include X Attack, which boosts a Pokémon's Attack stat, and Dire Hit, which raises the Pokémon's critical-hit chance.

 In a Battle Royal, four Trainers select a team of three Pokémon each, then face off in a free-for-all from which only one player will emerge victorious.
 When all of one Trainer's Pokémon have fainted, the battle concludes at the end of that turn.
 Trainers are ranked based on the number of Pokémon they have remaining and the number of Pokémon they defeated.

-Battle Teams are special teams that you can create and use for special battle formats including Link Battles, Battle Royals, Online Competitions, and Live Competitions.
+Battle Teams are special teams that you can create from your PC Boxes and use for special battle formats, including Link Battles, Battle Royals, Online Competitions, and Live Competitions.
 Pokémon can be placed in more than one Battle Team at a time, and you can change the names of your Battle Teams by tapping on their names.
 When you play in a Live Competition or Online Competition, you must select one of your Battle Teams to use throughout the competition.
 You'll be unable to make changes to the selected Battle Team until you leave the competition.

 Choice items, such as the Choice Scarf, boost a particular stat when a Pokémon holds it during battle.
-However, the item has a restrictive effect on move choice.
-The Pokémon holding a choice item is restricted to using only the first attack it used in that battle.
+However, the Pokémon holding a choice item is restricted to using only the first attack it used in that battle.
 This restriction remains in effect during the battle until the Pokémon is switched out for another Pokémon.

 Moves that cause the user to physically touch the opposing Pokémon are known as contact moves.
 Making direct contact with the target can determine whether an attack's effect is activated, an Ability is triggered, a held item is used, or Pokérus is transferred.
 Most contact moves are physical moves.